erlang/rebar3/README.md

 Provide a clean branch without any merge commits from upstream.

-Usually you should collapse (squash) any intermediate commits into the original single commit.
+Usually you should squash any intermediate commits into the original single commit.

 Code style
 ----------